igomezv/neuralike/README.md

 ## Usage

-In the branch **neuralike** of the repository https://github.com/igomezv/simplemc_tests/tree/neuralike it is available neuralike integrated within the dynesty library for nested sampling.
+In the branch **neuralike** of the repository https://github.com/igomezv/simplemc_tests/tree/neuralike it is available neuralike integrated within the dynesty library for nested sampling within the SimpleMC cosmological parameter estimation code (https://igomezv.github.io/SimpleMC/).

 ## Acknowledgments